rkaippully/webgear/pages/guide/traits.md

 1. Define a data type `#!hs T` for the trait.
 2. Define an instance of `#!hs Trait` type class for this type.
-3. In your handlers, add a constrait `#!hs Has T req`, so that you can use `#!hs get (Proxy @T) request` to retrieve the trait value.
+3. In your handlers, add a constraint `#!hs Has T req`, so that you can use `#!hs get (Proxy @T) request` to retrieve the trait value.
 4. Use `#!hs probe` to check presence of traits and form linked values.
-These linked reqests can be passed as arguments to handlers.
+These linked requests can be passed as arguments to handlers.